maubanel/GMS2-4-Directions/last-key/README.md

 * Switch on the room and set the **title** to `"Last Key Pressed`
 * Draw title

-Don't incolude the `case rm_simple_movement:` if you do NOT have this room.
+Don't include the `case rm_simple_movement:` if you do NOT have this room.
 Only include this if you have done the previous exercise.

 ![added title logic](images/objGame.png)